keisukeirie/Amazon_review_helpfulness_prediction/README.md

 My question is:
 **Can Machine learning model learn characteristics of good customer reviews and predict helpfulness of reviews?**

-To answer this question, I am using Amazon review dataset from [Julian McAuley's website](http://jmcauley.ucsd.edu/data/amazon/links.html)
+To answer this question, I used Amazon review dataset from [Julian McAuley's website](http://jmcauley.ucsd.edu/data/amazon/links.html)
 and created a XGboost binary classifier prediction model.

 2 label classes for my model: